Uzbek Soviet Socialist Republic: History

 During the Soviet period, Islam became a focal point for the anti-religious drives of Communist authorities.
 The government closed most mosques, and religious schools became anti-religious museums.
-On the positive side was the virtual elimination of illiteracy, even in rural areas.
+The Soviet period also achieved virtual elimination of illiteracy, even in rural areas.
 Only a small percentage of the population was literate before 1917; this percentage increased to nearly 100 percent under the Soviets.

 Another major development, one with future catastrophic impact, was the drive initiated in the early 1960s to substantially increase cotton production in the republic.
 This drive led to overzealous irrigation withdrawals of irrigation water from the Amu Darya and the subsequent Aral Sea ecological disaster.

 Towards the end of the Soviet–Afghan War, several troops crossed the Uzbek border from Afghanistan as part of the Soviet withdrawal on 15 February 1989.
 During the war Afghan mujahideen sponsored by the U.S. Central Intelligence Agency and the Pakistani Inter-Services Intelligence also crossed the border to commit sabotage operations.

 The Communist Party was the only legal party in the Uzbek SSR until 1990.
 The first secretary, or head, of the Communist Party of Uzbekistan was consistently an Uzbek.
 Long-time leader of the Uzbek SSR was Sharof Rashidov, head of the Communist Party of Uzbekistan from 1959 to 1983.
 Islam Karimov, leader of the Communist Party of Uzbekistan since 1989 and subsequently head of that party's reincarnation, the People's Democratic Party (PDP), became president of the Uzbek SSR in 1990.
 On 20 June 1990, the Supreme Soviet adopted the Declaration of State Sovereignty of the Uzbek SSR, which took over the laws of the Soviet Union days after the Russian SFSR adopted theirs.